 Planning and approval phase; site location officially announced

 As of October 2019, the location has been announced for the Moses Lake Washington Temple, which is in the design and approval stages.
 Project leaders will soon begin work with city officials and will submit public documents in the coming months.
 No groundbreaking date has been announced.

 Renderings of the Moses Lake Washington Temple and site plan have not yet been publicly released.

-No site location has been officially announced for the Moses Lake Washington Temple, but on June 19, 2019, the Church finalized the purchase of a 17-acre property across from Yonezawa Park, near Moses Lake High School, that is speculated to be a candidate site for the temple.
-The deed that transferred ownership of the two contiguous lots noted that the land was being sold for a future church.
-The location, just a mile and a half west of the junction of I-90 and Highway 17, would provide convenient access to patrons traveling from the surrounding region.
-Standing on the north side of I-90, south of Yonezawa Boulevard, the temple would become a beautiful landmark to travelers along these major routes.
+On October 29, 2019, the location for the Moses Lake Washington Temple was officially announced as a 17-acre property across from Yonezawa Park and near Moses Lake High School.
+The deed that transferred ownership of the two contiguous lots, dated June 19, 2019, noted that the land was being sold for a future church.
+The location, just a mile and a half west of the junction of I-90 and Highway 17, will provide convenient access to patrons traveling from the surrounding region.
+Standing on the north side of I-90, south of Yonezawa Boulevard, the temple will be a beautiful landmark to travelers along these major routes.